ribacq/magra/README.md

 Word derivations
 - [ ] Create a word derivation pattern associated with a group (*regexp?*)
-- [ ] View and edit a name and description
+- [ ] View and edit a pattern’s name and description
 - [ ] Apply the pattern to words in the group to make new words
 - [ ] New words shall be stored in the same group or in another

 Phrase construction
 - [ ] Create finite-state automatons for syntactical structures (not associated with a group)
-- [ ] View and edit a name and description
+- [ ] View and edit an automaton’s name and description
 - [ ] Each automaton can include derivation patterns
 - [ ] Use these automatons to generate random phrases